FerramONG/ferramong-authferramong-tools-manager/README.md

 <hr />

 ## ❇ Introduction
-This source code is a webservice that is used to manage and manipulate the amount of credit that each user has, in addiction to adding or removing the user's credits.
+This source code is a webservice that is used to add, rent, remove or listing tools.

 ## ❓ How to use
 See [here](https://ferramong-tools-manager.herokuapp.com/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config) OpenAPI doc.